 In Thai medicine, we look at the layers of the body.
 In western medicine, we view the body also in layers - superficial and deep muscles, fascia and so on.
 Whilst an ancient art, Therapeutic Thai Massage has never been more relevant

 If you would like to come for some Thai Bodywork, please do get in touch by email (email@example.com) or through the site.
-Ideally your session should be 2 hours but I appreciate this isn't entirely practical for everyone and so also offer a shorter 75 minute session which works on one area only.
+Ideally your session should be 2 hours but I appreciate this isn't entirely practical for everyone and so also offer a shorter sessions which will likely work on one area.

 To enlighten you further, here is a excerpt from my teacher, Natasha De Grunwald, on the origins and differences in Thai Massage......